websanco/liferay-learn/docs/dxp/7.x/en/getting-started/changing-your-sites-appearance.md

 ### Change Your Site's Theme

-Configure the Pages for your Site to use the a deployed theme:
+Configure the Pages for your Site to use the deployed theme:

 1. Open your browser to `https://localhost:8080` and [login as an administrator](./introduction-to-the-admin-account.md).